show episodes

 continue reading

 Nutrition Nutz is a lively podcast delving into the latest health trends, trusted dietary supplements, and cutting-edge research.
 It features a diverse array of guests including national educators, health brand representatives, naturopaths, herbalists, and industry leaders - all "nutz" about healthy living.
-Hosted by Jim Wilk C.N.C., Nutrition Nutz offers a unique blend of expertise and enthusiasm.
-Jim's journey in the health industry began in 1972 as a stock boy at The Last Carrot health fo ...
+As of 2025 Nutrition Nutz is now hosted by Philip A. Pappas Ph.D.
+Nutrition Nutz offers a unique blend of expertise and enthusiasm.
+Dr. Phil has been in private practice for twenty-four y ...

 continue reading